CiscoDevNet/code-exchange-repo-template/README.md

 2. Copy these files into the new repository.
 3. Update the [README](./README.md), replacing the contents below as prescribed.
 4. If working with an existing code base, answer the questions on the [CHECKLIST](./CHECKLIST.md)
-5. Update/Replace the existing [LICENSE](./LICENSE) as appropriate for your code.
-6. Delete these instructions and everything up to the _Project Title_ from the README.
+5. Delete these instructions and everything up to the _Project Title_ from the README.
-7. Write some great software and tell people about it.
+6. Write some great software and tell people about it.

 ----